 A: The most common cause of hip bursitis is by overuse.
 By learning to pace yourself during strenuous activities, taking breaks in between repetitive movement, and practicing proper posture and lifting techniques, you can minimize the risk of developing hip bursitis.
 Maintaining a healthy lifestyle can also help you avoid medical conditions that can develop hip bursitis.

-A: At Metro Pain and Vein Centers, our patients manage to live to the fullest with their customized treatment plans.
+A: At Metro Pain Centers, our patients manage to live to the fullest with their customized treatment plans.
 By using the latest practices and equipment available for your condition, you can adapt your routine to mitigate your condition while still being able to minimize the pain’s frequency, intensity, and duration.

 Intense hip pain can prevent you from performing daily activities and pursuing a normal life.
 If you have hip bursitis, the goal of your treatment should be to minimize the pain, prevent flare-ups, and manage chronic conditions.
 By doing this, you can continue to function independently while also adapting your lifestyle to your condition.

-With Metro Pain and Vein Centers, you can treat the pain with customized pain management plans that use a variety of science-based methods.
+With Metro Pain Centers, you can treat the pain with customized pain management plans that use a variety of science-based methods.
 Schedule an appointment with us today to talk to an experienced hip bursitis doctor to learn more about your condition and seek the right treatment.